6 Key Strategies for ERP Implementation

 How to Create an Implementation Strategy

-In order to select the right implementation strategy, these are the top things to consider:
+In order to select the right implementation strategy, these are a few things to consider based on your organization’s operational goals:

-• Risks: Adopting any new software can lead to risks from data being lost or duplicated, along with human error during user training.
+• Risks: Assess the impact of potential issues arising from the new ERP software, such as data being lost or duplicated or with human error during user training.
+Businesses reliant on 24/7 system operations may opt for a less risky strategy, like parallel adoption.
 Research what can happen if your ERP implementation goes wrong.

 By taking all these factors into consideration during the preplanning stage, you can get the best return on investment from your ERP.
 For instance, a global enterprise with thousands of employees might consider a pilot program at one local office to reduce risk.
 A small startup might opt for a big bang approach because it’ll be cheaper to implement.